-Food is the foundation of health in the body.
+Food and nutrition are the foundation of health in the body.
 With food, you can destroy the body and cause disease.
 With food you can also heal the body and prevent disease.
 I have personally spoken with many people that find the idea of food being able to heal disease to be an absurd idea.
 Sometimes even the simplest of ideas confound those who are supposedly wise.
 One of the main components to disease and health problems is deficiency.
-The body has problems or develops disease because the various systems of the body dont have what they need in order to function optimally.
+The body has problems or develops disease because the various systems of the body don’t have what they need in order to function optimally.

-The Chinese figured out a long time ago that food can have a tremendous, powerful and healing affect on the body.
+The Chinese figured out a long time ago that food and nutrition can have a tremendous, powerful and healing affect on the body.
 They also realized that eating too much of the wrong things or not enough of the right things can contribute to poor health.
 It is very important to remember that the model for the system and understanding of this medicine was drawn from nature.
 It is when food is not doing the “normal” job that it is supposed to do that people then sought out the services of a physician.
-In fact, around 2000 years ago, one of the most famous quotes on health was made by the father of modern medicine hippocrates when he said, “let medicine be your food, and medicine be your food”.
-Food does heal, we just need to know what food to take and how much of it to eat in order to facilitate the bodies healing abilities.
+In fact, around 2000 years ago, one of the most famous quotes on health was made by the father of modern medicine Hippocrates when he said, “let medicine be your food, and medicine be your food”.
+Food does heal, we just need to know what food to take and how much of it to eat in order to facilitate the body’s healing abilities.

 The Five Tastes